atulrautray/flask-app/readme.md

 This Dockerfile starts with the base image "python:3.10-alpine", which is a minimal Alpine Linux distribution with Python 3.10 installed.
 Application files are then copied into the docker container using "WORKDIR" to create a container directory and "COPY" to copy contents.
 The neccessary dependancies (listed in the requirements.txt file) are installed using "RUN".

-The resulting Docker Image is then pushed to a public repo (sampleaccount9234/flask-app) to be accessed later by the kubernetes deployment.

 ### Kubernetes

 The (containerized) Flask app is deployed on kubernetes using three components: deployment, service and ingress.

 #### Deployment

 * The deployment defines a deployment named "flask-app" with 3 pod replicas.
-The container uses the previously built image named "sampleaccount9234/flaskapp:latest" and it has specific resource limits for memory and CPU.
+The container uses the previously built image named "flaskapp:latest" and it has specific resource limits for memory and CPU.
 The container listens on port 5000.
+The pod is configured to run as a non-root user.

 #### Service